I think juicing can help everyone become their most healthy selves, whether you’re losing weight or just want to feel better juicing can help.

 Just because the price is low doesn’t mean we want to sacrifice health quality so always look for some sort of BPA free announcement on the packaging or descriptions.

-BPA’s are a chemical used in certain cheaper plastics and if it’s in contact with food for prolonged periods of time it can seep into the food and into you!
+BPA’s are a chemical used in certain cheaper plastics and if it’s in contact with food for prolonged periods of time it can seep into the food and you!
 Yuck!
 So let’s just avoid that and stick with BPA free.

 Included Waste Collection Bin